Skip to main content

 ProForm Carbon T7

 Proform is owned by the same company as NordicTrack, Icon Fitness, and the Carbon T7 is more or less a budget model for people who want the NordicTrack experience without paying as much.
-As such, the tread’s features are basically the same as the NordicTrack 1750, with slight downgrades.
-Its speed ranges from 0.5 miles per hour to 10 miles per hour, its incline ranges from 0% to 10%, it has a 2.6 CHP motor, and its belt is 20 inches wide and 55 inches long.
-Like the 1750, its weight limit is 300 pounds.
+This treadmill’s features are basically the same as the NordicTrack 1750, with slight downgrades.
+It has a lower max speed, smaller incline range, and less powerful motor than the 1750, but it’s also hundreds of dollars cheaper.

 Once assembled, the Proform comes out to 35.2 inches wide, 73.5 inches deep, and 57.5 inches tall—definitely not tiny, but not too big to keep in the corner of a bedroom or living room.
 It folds up, too, and is easier than some to move around when needed.
-Likewise, its deck isn’t as generous as some others at 20 by 55 inches, but it isn’t insufficient, either—I felt supported and comfortable during my runs.
-Someone who’s very tall or tends to drift side to side when they run may want something with a wider belt.
+Likewise, its deck isn’t as generous as some others at 20 by 55 inches, but it isn’t insufficient, either, especially if you’re walking.

-Proform does not offer assembly, so I set up the Carbon T7 myself—and struggled.
-The treadmill has a lot of parts and many of the steps require two people.
-If you live alone, and don’t want to deal with wrangling friends or hiring help to put it together, the assembly alone was enough of an issue for me to warn others about it.
+Because Proform does not offer assembly, we set up the Carbon T7.
+It was a struggle—the treadmill has a lot of parts and many of the steps require two people.
+If you live alone, and don’t want to deal with wrangling friends or hiring help to put it together, the assembly alone was enough of an issue that you may want to look at another option.

 Pros